Ubpa/UDRefl/README.md

 - classes with **single**-, **multiple**- and **virtual**-inheritance
 - constructors (arbitrary argument count) and destructors
 - methods (**virtual**, **abstract**, **overloaded**, arbitrary argument count) : you can pass arguments by a buffer (on stack or heap)
-- ability to invoke properties and methods of classes from any arbitrary class level
+- ability to invoke methods of classes from any arbitrary class level
 - no header pollution: the reflection information is created in the cpp file to minimize compile time when modifying the data
 - working with custom types without the need of having the declaration of the type available at compile time (useful for plugins)
 - possibility to add additional **attribute** to all reflection objects
-- reference
+- reference/pointer
 - standard container
 - **meta** function: `operator +`, `operator-`, etc
 - **no** macro usage